taaaato/keno/README.md

 >> ./a.out file.dat
 ```

 The application will then generate random winner numbers and inform if the player won and how much in each round.
 At the end of the rounds the general result (credits spent and final balance) is informed in a summary.

+## ~ Work to be done ~
+There's yet several points where this project can be improved.
+Namely:
+- Improve the classes.
+At the moment they are not as specified on the assignment, more like a functional but very basic version.
+- Separate more functions from the main function.
+- Make more checks to prevent possible errors.
+- Document better.

 ---
 Author: Thalles S.